COSys-Research/Fixed-Posit/scripts/docs/error_script_openblas.md

 It generates a file named _comphrehensive\_error\_openblas.csv_ to report the errors.

 ## Parameters
-- `output_path` : Set the variable to the pathto the directory containing the results of the OpenBLAS benchmarks.
+- `output_path` : Set the variable as the absolute path to the directory in which the results of the OpenBLAS benchmarks generated after running `script_maker_openblas.py` and `run_openblas_exps.sh` are stored.
 - `apps` : A list of benchmarks for which to compute the error.
 You can edit this list if you want to compute errors for more/less benchmarks.
 - `low_bitwidth` : The lowest bitwidth fixed-posit configuration you want to compute error for
 - `high_bitwidth` : The highest bitwidth fixed-posit configuration you want to compute error for